gorango/flowcraft/docs/guide/recipes/resilient-api-call.md

 # Recipes: Building a Resilient API Call Node

 A very common task in any workflow is calling an external API.
 These calls can be unreliable due to network issues or temporary service outages.
-This recipe shows you how to build a robust `Node` that can handle these failures gracefully using Cascade's built-in retry and fallback mechanisms.
+This recipe shows you how to build a robust `Node` that can handle these failures gracefully using Flowcraft's built-in retry and fallback mechanisms.

 ## The Goal